tjaworski/AceMagic-S1-LED-TFT-Linux/README.md

 #### update (0xA2)

-bitblt portion of the framebuffer at x,y coordinates. this will send small image data that has the counters like temp, load, memory usage, power usage, time, date, fan speed, etc... because the framebuffer is slow, this is used to update portions of the framebuffer quickly.
+bitblt portion of the framebuffer at x,y coordinates. this will send small image data to update, this data can be anything. because the framebuffer is slow, this is used to update portions of the framebuffer quickly.

 ```c++
 struct lcd_update {